Student & Parent Handbook

 Technical Requirements

 Blackboard is compatible with both Windows and Mac OS X operating systems.
-Most multimedia computers or laptops made within the last five years are capable of running our software, and a reliable internet connection is required.
-Students are required to have working sound and audio in order to participate in class.
+Most multimedia computers or laptops made within the last five years are capable of running our software.

 Please make sure to disable all pop-up and website blockers.
 These will interfere with Blackboard and restrict access to the Blackboard classroom.